sslover/designing-for-data-personalization/syllabus.md

     * Making an API request with AJAX and using the data within a Webpage (from both a JSON file and an external 3rd party API)
         * [Example project 1 - API Request](http://samslover.com/examples/weather-dashboard/)
             * **[Code is here](https://github.com/sslover/designing-for-data-personalization/tree/master/week2/weather-dashboard)**
+            * live coding: dynamically changing the CSS; dynamically picking an icon based on a set of conditions;
         * [Example project 2 - API Request + Using Our Own JSON File](http://samslover.com/examples/weather-dashboard2/)
             * **[Code is here](https://github.com/sslover/designing-for-data-personalization/tree/master/week2/weather-dashboard-with-json)**
         * python -m SimpleHTTPServer
             * When working locally and making AJAX requests, you need to run on a simple server. cd into your project and folder and then run the above command.
 Then, go to http://localhost:8000/

 * Assignment Week 2:
     * Request data from your own JSON file OR a 3rd party API.
-If you use a 3rd party API, some options (but you can choose whatever you want):
+If you use a 3rd party API, some options (but you can choose whatever you want - the most important is to try to pick something personally interesting):
         * [Forecast.io](https://developer.forecast.io/)
         * [OpenWeather - No authentication](http://openweathermap.org/api)
         * [YahooWeather - No authentication](https://developer.yahoo.com/weather/)